Tapioca Sago

 Sago is usually cultivated in India without pesticides, but more often than not, during production insects are responsible for making it lose its vegetarian-ness.

-Upon harvesting, the tuber roots are peeled, washed, pulped and soaked in shallow pools of water.
+Upon harvesting, the tuber roots are peeled, washed, pulped and are required to be soaked in shallow pools of water for up to 3-4 days to make the roots soften and break down the linamarin enzyme to make it harmless.
 At night thousands of insects are attracted to this water, fall into the tanks and die.
 It turns unhygienic despite operations being carried out by machines.

 In many factories children crush the mass by jumping up and down in this dirty, muddy water.
 Floating impurities are drained after eight hours (the process is called dewatering) and the sediment (called milk cake) is processed into globules which are roasted, boiled or steamed, following which they are dried directly under the hot sun.